bacardi55/bacardi55io/content/posts/2021/02/homeautomation-part4-night-and-morning-routine.md

 ---
-title: "Home Automation, part 4: Night and Morning routines with Nodered"
+title: "[DRAFT] Home Automation, part 4: Night and Morning routines with Nodered"
 description: "Description of the automated flow at night and morning with Nodered as the center piece"
 date: 2021-02-09T19:12:13+01:00
 tags: